 The OpenSSL library is used to to encrypt DataSource and RTTP connections in C-based DataSource applications (including Liberator and Transformer).
 OpenSSL uses its own pseudo random number generator (PRNG), seeded on startup from a source of random data provided by the operating system.
-On Linux, the random source is the non-blocking device file /dev/urandom.
-On other platforms, it may be necessary to explicitly seed the number generator.
-You can do this by specifying the ssl-random-seed configuration item.

 Add the configuration to the appropriate overrides file in the Deployment Framework: